 Lamb Liver: Promotes Glowing Skin and Healthy Hair

-Vitamin A promotes skin cell turnover, helps heal acne, and supports collagen production—making this a natural beauty booster.
+Vitamin A promotes skin cell turnover, helps heal acne, and supports collagen production making this a natural beauty booster.

 Strengthens Immunity and Cellular Repair

 Zinc, selenium, and amino acids like glycine and methionine boost the immune system and support tissue healing and detoxification.
+If you’re building a full anti-inflammatory eating plan, our list of anti-inflammatory foods you should eat every week pairs perfectly with this.

 Lamb Liver: Aids Fertility and Hormone Balance